How Can I Improve My Mental Health Without Therapy?

 - Use apps that track and limit screen time

-- Practice single-tasking instead of multitasking
+- Practice doing one thing at a time instead of multitasking

 - Take regular breaks from screens

-2. Social Media Boundaries
+Social Media Boundaries

 - Unfollow accounts that trigger negative emotions